-DEGREE PROGRAMS: The chart on pages 44-45 presents the University College's degree programs (majors) and the minor and specialization options.
+DEGREE PROGRAMS: The chart on pages 43-45 presents the University College's degree programs (majors) and the minor and specialization options.
 Baccalaureate degree programs - the Bachelor of Arts (B.A.), Bachelor of Business Administration (B.B.A.) and the Bachelor of Science (B.S.) degrees - require a minimum of 120 semester hours of credit.
 The Associate of Arts (A.A.) degree requires 60 semester hours of credit.
-For the baccalaureate degrees (B.A., B.B.A. and B.S.), 25 percent or more of the required semester hours must be taken at Point, which must include at least 25 percent of the required semester hours in the Biblical Studies courses and at least 25 percent of the required hours in professional studies (major) courses.
+For the baccalaureate degrees (B.A., B.B.A. and B.S.), 25 percent or more of the required semester hours must be taken at Point, which normally include at least 25 percent of the required semester hours in the Biblical Studies courses and at least 25 percent of the required hours in professional studies (major) courses.
 For the A.A. degree, 30 semester hours or more must be taken at Point.
+All courses and programs are designed to concur with and achieve the Mission and Goals of the University as set forth on page 7 of this catalog.